Kwentar/blur_dataset/README.md

 </details>

 ## Download
-Kaggle dataset (images were scaled to 2048 pixels by the widest side): will be soon
+Kaggle dataset (images were scaled to 2048 pixels by the widest side): https://www.kaggle.com/kwentar/blur-dataset

 Google drive (source images): will be soon